The New York Butoh Institute presents:

 Sunday, June 30, 1-7pm, Cameo studios A, 307 West 43rd Street

 Vangeline draws on 17 years of experience as a Butoh teacher and dancer, and has 35 years of expertise in the field of dance.
-She is the winner of the 2015 Gibney Dance's Beth Silverman-Yam Social Action Award, and the founder of the 11-year running, award-winning program “Dream a Dream Project", which brings Butoh dance to incarcerated men and women at correctional facilities across New York City.
+She is the winner of the 2015 Gibney Dance's Beth Silverman-Yam Social Action Award, the winner of the 2019 Janet Arnold Award and the founder of the 11-year running, award-winning program “Dream a Dream Project", which brings Butoh dance to incarcerated men and women at correctional facilities across New York City.
 Recent invitations include teaching engagements at Studio 303 in Montreal ( Jan.
 28 to Feb.
 1st, 2019), and the Zen Mountain Monastery (Feb 15-17, 2019).

 “This is one of the best workshops I have ever taken.
 If it were available every month, I would always take it.
 All aspects are applicable to my work as a theatre maker.”
 (Anthony Kennedy)